What AcidTest Will Not Accept

 • "Is this investment likely to succeed?"

-• "What will happen if I trust this person?"
+• "What will happen if I proceed with this partnership?"

 AcidTest operates on a per-request basis.
-It does not provide ongoing surveillance, monitoring services, or batch processing of multiple targets.
+It does not provide ongoing surveillance, monitoring services, or batch processing.

 Examples of out-of-scope requests: